Article

 Subject to locally determined governance arrangements, a PA may administer medicines under a patient specific direction.
 A patient specific direction (PSD) is a written instruction, signed by an authorised prescriber, for medicine(s) to be administered to a named person after the prescriber has assessed the patient.
 Read further guidance on PSDs.

-• Qualifying as an PAA requires successful completion of an PAA training programme.
-Rather than a direct application to a university, applicants are required to obtain a student PAA role within a Trust which has secured training places for PAAs.
+• Qualifying as an AA requires successful completion of an AA training programme.
+Rather than a direct application to a university, applicants are required to obtain a student AA role within a trust which has secured training places for AAs.

-On successful application, student PAAs will be assigned to a university, of which there are currently three offering PAA courses, whilst continuing to work within their trust.
-The PAA training course is two years and is designed around a curriculum developed by the Royal College of Anaesthetists in collaboration with the General Medical Council.
+On successful application, student AAs will be assigned to a university, of which there are currently three offering AA courses, whilst continuing to work within their trust.
+The AA training course is two years and is designed around a curriculum developed by the Royal College of Anaesthetists in collaboration with the General Medical Council.

-• Physician assistants in anaesthesia, as supplementary members of multidisciplinary perioperative and anaesthesia teams, can exert a positive impact on patients and service provision, by enabling flexibility to anaesthesia teams in service delivery and enabling consultants to manage their team more effectively.
+• Anaesthesia associates, as integrated members of multidisciplinary perioperative and anaesthesia teams, can exert a positive impact on patients and service provision, by enabling flexibility to anaesthesia teams in service delivery and enabling consultants to manage their team more effectively.
 As a result of the increased workforce capacity, theatre downtime can be reduced, and patient flow can be increased.

 The Leng Review